AndresNeron/Space_Scan/README.md

 # Space Scan

-Space_Scan is a Bash script designed for inspecting domain names and automating the use of various cybersecurity scanning tools.
+Space Scan is a Bash program designed for inspecting domain names and automating the use of various cybersecurity scanning tools.
 This script simplifies the process of scanning domains for security analysis, making it a valuable asset for cybersecurity professionals and enthusiasts.